Denise Chong

 Profile

-Denise Chong is a third-generation Canadian of Chinese descent who grew up in Prince George, British Columbia.
+A third-generation Canadian of Chinese descent, she grew up in Prince George, British Columbia.
 She earned a bachelor of arts in economics at the University of British Columbia (1975) and a master of arts in economics and public policy at the University of Toronto (1978).

 Denise Chong has straddled two worlds: writing and public policy.
 After graduating from the University of British Columbia, she moved to Ottawa for a career in the public service at the Department of Finance (1975-1980).
 From there, she moved to the Prime Minister's Office as a special advisor on British Columbia issues.
 In 1981, she became the senior economic advisor in the Prime Minister's Office, where she worked closely with Prime Minister Pierre Trudeau.
 Chong stood out in the white male world of Ottawa as a brilliant young woman of Chinese origin; she was a trailblazer for the more inclusive public service that was to come.
 With the end of the Trudeau era, Chong left the public service to become a professional writer.